Constructing the relative Fukaya category

 \paragraph{The role of unpuncturable marked points.} The $A_\infty$ structure maps in the doubled category $\EuC$ will be defined via pseudoholomorphic discs with only puncturable boundary marked points.
-Nevertheless, unpuncturable marked points play an unavoidable role in the construction, as we now explain.
+Nevertheless, unpuncturable marked points play an unavoidable role in the construction: they are introduced to deal with boundary nodes which are not mapped to a Hamiltonian chord.
+We are forced to allow for such a possibility in order to construct a Gromov compactification of our moduli spaces, although we will subsequently exclude it \emph{a posteriori}, as we now explain.

-The following are two fundamental aspects of the construction of our moduli spaces of pseudoholomorphic curves: \begin{itemize} \item the perturbation data $\bP$ on $\EuS^\circ$ should extend smoothly over the boundary $\Sbar^\circ$, so that a Gromov compactification exists; \item over moduli spaces all of whose boundary components are labelled `$0$', the perturbation data $\bP$ must be pulled back from the perturbation data $\bP^0$ used to define $\fuk(X,D,V_0,\bP^0)$, via the map $\ff$ which `forgets' all of the forgettable marked points. \end{itemize} Combining these two, we see that the perturbation data over the boundary $\partial \Sbar^\circ$ must also be pulled back via the forgetful map.
+The following are two fundamental aspects of the construction of our moduli spaces of pseudoholomorphic curves: \begin{itemize} \item the perturbation data $\bP$ on $\EuS^\circ$ should extend smoothly over the boundary $\Sbar^\circ$, so that a Gromov compactification exists; \item over moduli spaces all of whose boundary components are labelled `$0$', the perturbation data $\bP$ must be pulled back from the perturbation data $\bP^0$ from $\bN^0$, via the map $\ff$ which `forgets' all of the forgettable marked points. \end{itemize} Combining these two, we see that the perturbation data over the boundary $\partial \Sbar^\circ$ of a moduli space all of whose boundary components are labelled `$0$' must also be pulled back via the forgetful map.
 Now let us consider a stable disc in $\Rbar$ which has a disc component $\mathbb{D}$ with a single boundary marked point which is a node, and a single interior marked point which is forgettable.